andreupifarre/preload-it/README.md

 <script src="https://preload.min.js"></script>
 ```

-preload.js is written using [ES2015 modules](http://www.2ality.com/2014/09/es6-modules-final.html).
+preload-it is written using [ES2015 modules](http://www.2ality.com/2014/09/es6-modules-final.html).
 Create a [custom bundle using Rollup](https://bl.ocks.org/mbostock/bb09af4c39c79cffcde4), Webpack, or your preferred bundler.
-To import preload.js into an ES2015 application, import into a namespace:
+To import preload-it into an ES2015 application, import into a namespace:

 ```js
 import * as preload from "preload";